mllinares/pymds_dev/README.md

 ```
 3) Modify seismic_scenario.py :
 If you have constraints on the following parameters, fill in the arrays.
-If not, do NOT modify this file but keep in mind that more you have constraints (i. e. on the slip rate or pre-exposure) the faster the algorithm
+If not, do NOT modify this file but keep in mind that more you have constraints (i. e. on the slip, slip rate or pre-exposure) the faster the algorithm
 ```python
 seismic_scenario['ages'] = np.array([]) # exhumation ages, older to younger (yr)
 seismic_scenario['slips'] = np.array([]) # slip corresponding to the events (cm)